nickpoorman/bray-curtis/README.md

 Returns the `k` most nearest neighbors to `subject` (the target neighbor). `k` default is `10`.

-Resulting `neighbors` is an array where each object has the following properties:
+Resulting `neighbors` is a sorted, (most similar first) array where each object has the following properties:
   * `vector` - the neighbor vector
   * `d` - the "Bray-Curtis index" score. ie. similarity score.